cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Endgame (n.):** A component of the game that isn't worth very much until powerhouse teams start completing them in faster and faster times.
 See also~artK

-**Ether (n) or aether; quintessence :** the most perfect or typical example of a quality or class, has been known to help those computing OPR, CCWM or correct misinterpretations of mecanum wheels.~efoote868
+**Ether (n):** or aether; quintessence: the most perfect or typical example of a quality or class, has been known to help those computing OPR, CCWM or correct misinterpretations of mecanum wheels.~efoote868

 # F